Reglas de evaluación

-In the screenshot from above, two buttons are emphasized.
-They can be used by the users to rearrange the survey settings menu dimensions as they wish.
-If you wish to rearrange the main survey settings menu, drag the right side of the menu to the left or to the right by clicking on the three-dots button.
-If you click on the left arrowhead, the menu collapses, getting minimized until the moment in which only a sidemenu with icons is left.
-To go back to the default view of the survey settings menu, click on the right arrowhead button located above the survey settings menu.
+In the screenshot above, two buttons are emphasized.
+They can be used by users to rearrange the survey settings menu dimensions.
+If you wish to rearrange the main survey settings menu, drag the right side of the menu to the left or to the right by clicking the three-dots.
+If you click the left arrowhead, the menu collapses and is minimized until the only a side menu with icons is left.
+To go back to the default view of the survey settings menu, click the right arrowhead located above the survey settings menu.
 Hover the mouse over each option to see what each icon does.

 - Overview toolbar: The functions from the toolbar allow you to start/stop the survey, check its logic, save & export it, add survey participants, and manually introduce survey participants' data (in the case in which you conduct an offline survey);

-- Survey summary: It comes with a short set of information about your survey.
+- Survey summary: A short summary of your survey.

 For a complete description, check the Overview panel wiki page.

-The general settings of a survey allows the user to edit basic information about the survey such as the survey owner, administrator's email, and the template employed in his survey.
+The general settings of a survey allow the user to edit basic survey information, such as the survey owner, administrator's email, and the template used in the survey.

 For further details, please continue reading the following wiki page.

 From the Survey text elements panel, you can edit the title of the survey and its description, welcome and end messages, end URL, and the format of the decimal mark and date.

 For more details, access the Survey text elements section.